KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 }
 ```

-The GPU-Assisted Validation code is linked into the shared library for the khronos and core validation layers.
+The GPU-Assisted Validation code is linked into the shared library for the Khronos and core validation layers.

 #### Review of Khronos Validation Code Structure

-Each function for a Vulkan API command intercepted in the khronos validation layer is usually split up
+Each function for a Vulkan API command intercepted in the Khronos validation layer is usually split up
 into several decomposed functions in order to organize the implementation.
 These functions take the form of: